rski/rski.github.io/_posts/2021-09-05-nix-debugging.md

 # Useful links #

-- https://nixos.wiki/wiki/Debug_Symbols This NixOS wiki entry also explains teaching gdb how to find the source.
+- [Debug Symbols on NixOS wiki](https://nixos.wiki/wiki/Debug_Symbols) This NixOS wiki entry also explains teaching gdb how to find the source.
-- https://nixos.mayflower.consulting/blog/2021/09/06/coredumpctl/ This was posted while I was writing.
+- [Mayflower - Inspecting coredumps like it's 2021](https://nixos.mayflower.consulting/blog/2021/09/06/coredumpctl) This was posted while I was writing.
 That is what I get for procrastinating.
 I would like to consider these articles as a good complement to each other.
 - [Nix: Under the hood by Gabriella Gonzalez](https://www.youtube.com/watch?v=GMQPzv3Sx58) Honourable mention, this is a very good talk from which I learned a lot of useful tricks, some of which ended up in this page.